Field

 Prefix/Suffix

 Fields may have a prefix (label that comes before) and/or suffix (label that comes after).
-This may be useful for providing context on how the data in the input field will be used.
-Use the class prefix if the item is before the input field in the markup, or suffix if it comes after.
+This may be useful for providing context on how the data in the Field will be used.
+Use the class prefix if the item is before the control in the markup or suffix if it comes after.
 Wrap any prefixes, suffixes, and controls in a div with the class input-group.

 HTML Copied!